-The gym is a short walk from the Van Dorn metro station.
+Directions & Parking: The gym is a short walk from the Van Dorn metro station.
 It's next to a group of car repair shops.
 If the shops are closed--and they usually are at night--you can park in their spaces.
-There is also overflow parking available in the Carrier HVAC business next door on weeknights and weekends
+There is also overflow parking available in the Carrier HVAC business next door on weeknights and weekends.

-For those who are new to climbing, SportRock's "Basic Skills" class is the best way to learn how to climb safely.
+For those who are new to climbing: SportRock's "Basic Skills" class is the best way to learn the basics of climbing, namely how to "belay" another climber.
+Belaying (http://en.wikipedia.org/wiki/Belaying) refers to the technique(s) used to exert friction on the climbing rope so the climber doesn't fall very far.
 SportRock charges $25 for the class which includes gear rental and an all-day gym pass.
 The class starts at 7pm and usually takes 2 hours.
-Sign up on the SportRock website.
-If you have time before your class starts, come find us and say hello.
-If you have trouble finding us, ask a staff member to point us out.
+Sign up on the SportRock website (http://www.sportrock.com/index.php?view=courseevents&id=4%3Abasic-skills&option=com_ksevents&Itemid=35).
 Then, after your class is over, you can climb with us if you're not too tired.
-If you don't know how to belay and don't take the class, we're still happy to belay you your first time.
+If you don't know how to belay and don't take the class, you are still welcome to come climb with us.
+We're happy to belay you at your first one or two events.

 For experienced climbers: If you know how to belay but haven't been belay checked at a Sportrock gym, ask one of the staff members to test you when you first arrive.
 There's no charge for taking the belay test.
 If you pass, they'll give you a pink laminated belay card to wear on your harness so everyone knows you're OK to belay.
 If you fail, you can try again the next time you visit the gym.